 Stay tuned…in this blog series we will cover some of the other aspects of other typical positions that crop up in the FS sector.

-Sarah Kavanagh is an Associate with Barden’s Financial Services practice.
+Sarah Kavanagh is a Senior Associate with Barden’s Financial Services practice.
 She is an expert in financial services careers, predominantly within the asset management and fund services space.

 She is a UCC grad, holding a Bachelor of Arts (B.A.) in Economics & Psychology, and a MBS in Business Economics.
 She also went on to study and complete the Qualified Financial Advisor, Financial Planning & Services exams with The Institute of Bankers.